DennisKoskei/Student-Attendance-and-Engagement-Tracking/CONCEPT.md

-using the following information can you generate the entire python code  for this project: Student Attendance and Engagement Tracking
+# Student Attendance and Engagement Tracking

+## Description:
-Description: Many educational institutions struggle with tracking student attendance and engagement, especially in large lecture-style classes.
+Many educational institutions struggle with tracking student attendance and engagement, especially in large lecture-style classes.
 This can result in lower student performance and difficulties in identifying students who need extra support.
 To address this issue, you can create a Python-based software solution to track student attendance and engagement more effectively.

+## Proposed Solution:
-Proposed Solution: Python Application for Attendance and Engagement Tracking
+Python Application for Attendance and Engagement Tracking

 This is a Python-based Application for Attendance and Engagement Tracking.
 Its purpose is to track student attendance and engagement more efficiently, especilly in large lecture-style classes